 - Stay hydrated.
 I keep a reusable glass water bottle with me at all times to make sure I’m drinking enough water (which is also important for #2).
 Also, cut down on or eliminate sugary, carbonated and/or caffeinated beverages.
 Try adding fruit slices, fresh mint, cucumber or ginger to water.
 If you’re really craving soda, a nice alternative is mixing a splash of 100% juice with some sparkling water.

 - Be active.
 You don’t have to go nuts in the gym or run a marathon.
 I took 45 minute daily walks with the stroller or baby carrier which allowed us to get some fresh air and sunshine and when it was cold or rainy, we hit the indoor mall.
-You can also look for local groups of moms who walk together for extra motivation.
-When I returned to work, I took 30 minute power walks in the morning, started taking the stairs instead of the elevator and parked further away from the building.
+There are also local groups of moms who walk together for extra motivation and support.
+When I returned to work, I took 30 minute power walks in the morning or on my lunch break, started taking the stairs instead of the elevator and parked further away from the building.
 Everything counts!

 - Keep a food journal.
 Sometimes we aren’t aware of what, why or how much food we’re eating.
 Try keeping a daily journal of your food intake and moods.
 I used the Weight Watchers Points Plus online tracker which helped me eat a balanced diet, keep my portions in check and track my success which kept me motivated.
 I love that breastfeeding mamas get some extra points to maintain a healthy milk supply.